szczynk/blog/content/my-experience-with-golang.md

 ---
-title: "My Experience With Golang"
+title: 'My Experience With Golang'
-subtitle: "A reflection on my experience when learning Golang.
-No JavaScript with extra steps."
+subtitle: 'A reflection on my experience when learning Golang.
+No JavaScript with extra steps.'
 lead: "A reflection on my experience with Golang It's kind of worth learning after I realized it's statically typed, so I didn't need to learn TypeScript."
 description: "A reflection on my experience with Golang It's kind of worth learning after I realized it's statically typed, so I didn't need to learn TypeScript."
 cover: